 - Carabiner or two

 - Smashed roll of TP.
 Usually only enough for a sitting or two.

 - JB Weld

 My ditty bag seems to grow and shrink with each new trip.
-It all really depends what that trip is.
-Canoeing, backpacking, car camping or motorcycle camping.
+It all really depends on what that trip is.
+Canoeing, backpacking, car camping, or motorcycle camping.

-I still use the zip lock baggie on occasion, but I mostly use a 1 liter zip nylon bag now.
+I still use the zip lock baggie on occasion, but I mostly use a cloth bag now.
 That way I don’t have the use the duct tape from my ditty bag to fix my ditty bag.

 If you have a ditty bag, is there an item/s that you can’t live without?
 Let us know.